Visioning a Prosperous 2050

 Energy transition, subsidy reform, and sustainable energy governance, reform, and accountability in the energy sector.

-Geopolitics and Foreign Policy
+Geopolitics & Foreign Policy

 Bangladesh’s strategic positioning in the Indo-Pacific, Indo-Pacific Strategy, Belt and Road Initiative, regional cooperation, Rohingya issue and security, geoeconomics, and global integration.

-Healthcare and Well-being
+Healthcare & Well-being

 Health systems, technology in healthcare, and equitable access.

-shaping national development and governance reforms.
+Key decision-makers shaping national development and institutional governance reforms.

-working on social justice, sustainability, and inclusion.
+Development practitioners working on social justice, sustainability, and inclusion.

-driving the next generation of economic transformation.
+Entrepreneurs and tech leaders driving the next generation of economic transformation.

-Students, youth leaders, and diaspora scholars
+Students, Gen-Z leaders, and overseas scholars envisioning Bangladesh 2050.

 Call for Papers and Posters

-Submission Guidelines
+01 Submission Guidelines

-- Research question & relevance to Bangladesh's future
+- Research question & relevance

-- Conceptual/theoretical framework
+- Theoretical framework

-- Data sources & methodology (if applicable)
+- Data sources & methodology

-- Initial or expected findings
+- Expected findings

-Review & Selection Process
+Review Process

 Poster Submissions

-Special Session / Panel Proposals
+Panel Proposals

 We welcome a select number of theme-specific panels or research sessions.
 To propose a panel, please email: session title, 200–300 word abstract, list of proposed presenters, and affiliations.